 Retail Profit = Retail price - Duty and VAT - Wine Making Costs - Transportation

-At a retail price of £5 a bottle, wine the winemaker receives around £0.49.
-This is a huge increase over £4 a bottle.
-At around £5 the grower can afford to manage the grapes in the yard to a high standard.
+At a retail price of £6 a bottle, wine the winemaker receives around £1.26.
+This is a huge increase over a £5 bottle of wine.
+At this retail price the grower can afford to manage the grapes in the yard to a high standard.
 Generally the fruit concentration is the big improvement by growing fewer grapes on the vines (low yield).
 You can usually taste this by the flavours lingering for a while after swallowing the wine and some styles start to become weightier in the mouth.
 This is a great entry point to start drinking well-made wine.

 Between £15 & £25, greater complexity and concentration are added.
 The law of diminishing returns is starting to take hold.
 However the winery will be very well funded and as such in poor years they will have the equipment to help get the most out of the grapes.
 For example, top châteaux in Bordeaux have reverse osmosis filters that let you to concentrate the fruit even in wet years.
 They will also have the option to hand pick the grapes, giving careful handling and the ability to select only the best fruit.
 If poor weather comes at a critical time they will be able to mechanical harvest in a very short time.
 This means the wine will be of a consistently high standard.